Indonesia company formation: Types of business entities

 pay fee by instalmentsbusiness setup without travelGuaranteed solutions

-• The Indonesian LLC (Perseroan Terbatas) is the most commonly type of business entity used by locals to do business in Indonesia.
-An Indonesian PT requires i) a minimum of one director, two local Indonesian shareholders and one Commissioner.
-The commissioner can be a non-resident individual.
-The role and responsibility of a commissioner includes i) supervising the company and ii) examine the annual report and approve the budget plan submitted by the Board of Directors;
+• PT PMA company formation requires i) a minimum of one director and ii) two overseas shareholders and iii) one Commissioner.
+The commissioner can be a non-resident individual and his role and responsibility includes i) supervising the company and ii) examine the annual report and approve the budget plan submitted by the Board of Directors; and

-• There are no restrictions on where a PMA can operate in the country.
-Depending on the intended business activity, such type of business entity may be required to obtain multiple operating licenses from different government authorities.
+• All applicants will need approval from the Indonesian Investment Coordinating Board (BKPM).
+There are no restrictions on where a PMA can operate in the country.
+Depending on the intended business activity, the business entity may require multiple operating licenses from different government authorities.
 Certain business sectors are completely restricted to foreigners or only allow companies with partial or minority foreign ownership.
-For example, Clients planning to operate in the mining sector must appoint a 20% Indonesian shareholder within 5 years of commencement of its production operations.
+For example, Clients planning to operate in the mining sector must appoint a 20% Indonesian shareholder within 5 years of commencement of its production operations; and

 Representative office

-• Opening a representative office (RO) is a convenient way for foreign companies to gain a market presence in Indonesia.
-However, such entity is only permitted to i) conduct promotional activities, ii) market research and iii) act as a country buying/selling agent for the parent company.
-The RO will only obtain an operating license for two years and depending on the nature of the parent company the Indonesian Government may impose additional operating license requirements;
+• The RO will only obtain an operating license for two years and depending on the nature of the parent company, the Indonesian Government may impose additional operating license requirements; and

-• Indonesia currently does not allow foreign corporations to form a branch office in the country.
-Consequently, it is currently impossible to convert a representative office into a branch: our Clients will have to register a PMA in order to conduct commercial operations in Indonesia.
+• Our Clients’ can own 100 percent of this business entity and don’t have to contribute the same paid-up capital required during the PT PMA company formation; and Indonesia currently does not allow foreign corporations to form a branch office in the country.
+Consequently, it is currently impossible to convert a representative office into a branch: our Clients will have to register a PMA in order to conduct commercial operations in Indonesia; and

 Detail PMA Company Rep Office